-- A title page listing the title of the procedure, for whom it is intended -- the specific role, department, team or agency -- its SOP identification number and the names and signatures of the people who prepared and approved the manual.
+- Title page.
+Lists the title of the procedure, for whom it is intended -- the specific role, department, team or agency -- its SOP identification number and the names and signatures of the people who prepared and approved the manual.

-- A table of contents that provides easy access to the various sections in large SOPs.
+- Table of contents.
+Provides easy access to the various sections in large SOPs.

-- A step-by-step list of the procedures, including explanations of the task's goal, roles and responsibilities, regulatory requirements, terminology, descriptions of what needs to be done to complete each step and a discussion of decisions that must be made.
+- A step-by-step list of the procedures.
+Includes explanations of the task's goal, roles and responsibilities, regulatory requirements, terminology, descriptions of what needs to be done to complete each step and a discussion of decisions that must be made.
 This section will make up most of the SOP.

 Once the draft has been written, it must be reviewed, edited and tested multiple times.
 This process should repeat until an SOP has been written that is approved by all stakeholders.
 At this point, it can be distributed to every person who needs it to do their job.